drscream/tm-env/etc/.fonts/spleen/README.md

 Clone the repository, convert the files to the Portable Compiled Format (PCF) using **bdftopcf** and run **mkfontdir** in the directory.

+Alternatively, release tarballs provide PCF files for each size.

 ### Mac OS X / macOS

-macOS users should use the provided `.dfont` file containing all sizes.
+macOS users should use the `.dfont` files provided in the release tarballs.

+### Windows

+Windows users should use the `.otf` file provided in the release tarballs.

 ## Usage